IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/service.md

 Notice that the service does not need to worry about *how* messages will be delivered, it only needs to worry about the contents of those messages.
-Specifying `zmqreqrep` in the `type.name` field of the specification is enough to let iecf know how to send messages.
+Specifying `zmqreqrep` in the `type.name` field of the specification is enough to let iotkit-comm know how to send messages.
 The underlying communication details are handled by *communication plugins*; in this case, the communication plugin (`service.comm`) is an instance of the `zmqreqrep` plugin.
 More on communication plugins later, but for now, it is enough to understand that all communication plugins provide functions like `send` and `sendTo`.
 The main difference between the various communication plugins is *how* the `send` and `sendTo` happen (e.g. different packet format and headers).
-Note that iecf comes bundled with a few default communication plugins, but its also easy to write your own if necessary.
+Note that iotkit-comm comes bundled with a few default communication plugins, but its also easy to write your own if necessary.

 #### Run the service